-Sweet Caporal pins are almost a parallel set to the T205.
-Both sets feature many of the same pictures and 143 of the 152 players in the pin set also show up in the T205 set.
-Interestingly, two players are shown with different teams.
-Jimmy Austin is shown as a member of the St. Louis Browns in the pin set and as a Yankee in T205, while Johnny Bates is a member of the Reds on the pin and a Phillie in T205.
+Sweet Caporal Pins are almost a parallel set to the T205 trading card issue.
+Both sets feature many of the same pictures and all but a few players in the pin set also show up in the T205 set.
+Interestingly, though, two players are featured with different teams.
+Jimmy Austin is shown as a member of the St. Louis Browns in the pin set and as a New York Yankee in T205, while Johnny Bates is a member of the Reds in the Sweet Cap Pins and as a Phillie in T205.

 There are ten players who are in the P2 set but not in T205 including Nap Lajoie and Harry Hooper.

-Collectors will chase pins of Cy Young, Ty Cobb, Christy Mathewson and Walter Johnson.
-However, the Sweet Caporal pin does not include Honus Wagner, who by the time they were put in packs, had apparently already registered his dissatisfaction over appearing on tobacco product promotional items.
+The Sweet Caporal pin set does not include Honus Wagner, who by the time they were put in packs, had apparently already registered his dissatisfaction over appearing on tobacco product promotional items.
 Hall of Fame outfielder Wahoo Sam Crawford is also missing and so was Jack Coombs, a superstar pitcher at the time.

-Here’s a complete Sweet Caporal baseball pin checklist: (names as shown on pin.
+Below is a complete checklist: (names as shown on pin.
 “L” designates “large letters” variation)